 Accessing Campaign Reporting

-You will have access to reporting of attribution data within the Agency Portal.
+You will have access to reporting of attribution data within the Agency account.
 You will not have access to reporting of advertising cost from each media source.
 This currently exists only within the advertiser's Singular account.

 - Analytics (Reporting is based on deterministic and probabilistic attribution.
 No SKAN reporting is available.
-If you require some data that is not contained within the Agency Portal reporting, ask the advertiser to create a Shared Report for you to bookmark limited to the sources you manage for them.)
+If you require some data that is not contained within the Agency account reporting, ask the advertiser to create a Shared Report for you to bookmark limited to the sources you manage for them.)

-- Attribution
+Attribution

 - Manage Links (Build tracking links for integrated media sources.)